gotchoices/MyCHIPs/doc/learn-protocol.md

 A site database will contain multiple entities who are connected in a short, linear segment.
 Some of these are local, meaning their accounts are hosted by the site.
 For example, site B hosts users B1, B2 and B3.
+But a lift will probably be moving upstream through them, so we would describe the segment in the direction of the lift as [B3, B2, B1].

-Hopefully, each chain will also include two or more foreign users (hosted by some other site).
+Hopefully, each chain will begin and end with two or more foreign users (hosted by some other site).
 Otherwise, a distributed lift through the segment will not be possible.
-For example, the chain [B1, B2, B3] is also connected to an up-stream foreign peer A3 at its top end and a down-stream foreign peer C1 at its bottom.
+For example, the chain [B3, B2, B1] is also connected to an up-stream foreign peer A3 at its top end and a down-stream foreign peer C1 at its bottom.

 Site B knows about a complete segment [A3, B1, B2, B3, C1].
 But that is where site B's direct knowledge about the network ends.
 It will be reliant on site A, site B, and probably a bunch of other sites to execute a complete distributed lift.

+Note: As of Feb 2022, local path segments handle foreign peers differently.
+Older versions maintained an explicit entity ID (in the peer table) for remote peers and those ID's formed the top and bottom endpoints of segments.
+More recently, segments are only connected in the middle by local user ID's and the ends are characterized by no ID at all (a NULL).
+So the internal representation of the B segment would be: [NULL, B3, B2, B1, NULL].

+Sites typically will know nothing about the internal ID of users hosted on other sites.
+Information about the foreign peers at the end of a segment is derived from the partner certificate stored in the asociated tally.
+A CHIP address (cid:agent) is found there, but no local ID that can be used for linking segments.

-A lift segment is defined as:
+So a lift segment can be defined as:
 - One or more local entities connected in a linear chain; and
 - A foreign entity at the top of the chain; and
 - A foreign entity at the bottom of the chain.